 For these reasons, we cannot share any meaningful single amount that represents the fees your family would be asked to pay.
-We can offer to estimate your fees on our sliding scale based on your financial circumstances and ideal attendance schedule for your child during your first visit to CMC if you come prepared to share estimates of the following:
+We can offer to estimate your fees on our sliding scale based on your financial circumstances and ideal attendance schedule for your child over the phone or during your first visit to CMC if you are prepared to share estimates of the following:

 Total family income from all sources

-Total net assets from all sources (all major assets minus all debts or loans)
+Total net assets from all sources (all major assets minus all debts or loans greater than $3,000)